rydmike/flex_color_scheme/README.md

  class _DemoAppState extends State<DemoApp> {
    // Used to select if we use the dark or light theme.
    ThemeMode themeMode;
     // Used to select which FlexSchemeData we use in our list of schemes. int themeIndex;
    // Enum used to select what app bar style we use.
    FlexAppBarStyle flexAppBarStyle;

-   // Enum used to control the level of primary color surface branding applied
+   // Enum used to control primary color surface branding on surface and background.
-   // to surfaces and backgrounds.
    FlexSurface flexSurface;
    // If true, tooltip theme background will be light in light theme, and dark
    // in dark themes.
 The Flutter and Material default and standard is the other
-   // way, tooltip background color is inverted compared to app background.
+   // way, tooltip background color is inverted compared to app background. bool tooltipsMatchBackground;
-   // Set to true, to mimic e.g. the look of Windows desktop tooltips.
-You
-   // could tie this to the active platform and have different style of tooltips
-   // on different platforms.
-   bool tooltipsMatchBackground;

    // Allow toggling between normal dark mode and true black dark mode. bool darkIsTrueBlack;
    // Use the toTheme method to create Themes from [FlexColorScheme].
 This
    // is the preferred method when using [FlexColorScheme].
 In this demo
    // you can use a toggle to see what a FlexColorScheme looks like if you just
-   // return its color scheme and use [ThemeData.from] to instead create the theme. bool useToThemeMethod;
+   // use its color scheme and use [ThemeData.from] to instead create the theme. bool useToThemeMethod;

    @override